 Tribes is a study of human behaviour on a mass scale.
 Thousands of tiny people move in sync, forming connections, creating collective patterns on the landscape, and seemingly sharing common goals in this moving image artwork.

 The film allows a duality of perspective.
 Pictured from above, the human figures in these ever-changing mass simulations are living artworks, barely distinguishable from one another.
 Together they create a fluid movement of colour, with the crowd’s behaviour revealing patterns that are only visible from a distance.
 Yet viewed close up, the individuals that make up the crowd are revealed, each following a unique trajectory in their shared environment.

 Tribes continues Universal Everything’s longstanding lines of enquiry into choreography and rules of human behaviour.
-Informed by the complexities of crowd dynamics, the project explores autonomy, self-organisation and group interrelationships.
+Informed by the complexities of crowd dynamics, the moving image artwork explores autonomy, self-organisation and group interrelationships.
 It questions the impact a crowd can have on an individual within it, creating an impression of the universality of human behaviour.

 First screening as part of Fluid Bodies at Borusan Contemporary, Istanbul in 2018-2019.